zwolner/learn-deploy-on-day-one-cb-gh-000/README.md

-# Deploy on Day One

-Every time a new semester begins their journey through Learn, their first project is to create their own student profile page.
+# Your first deployment

+There is no better way to feel like a developer than by actually becoming one, which you do by shipping code.
+With everything you've learned thus far, with think you're ready for the challenge.
+In this lab, you'll make a change to the Learn website: you will be asked to add your information to our public student directory (visible to the world at http://students.learn.co) and put in motion the sequence of events to have your change go live in production.

 We have already created a template, but you need to use your Git, HTML and CSS skills to submit an updated version of the site with your information.
+Here we go!

 ## Requirements

-Please collect the following content from your assigned student for their profile.
-This content doesn't have to be finalized, but you need something.
-They'll be using this content as the project evolves for their resume and other profiles online.
+You'll need the following information about yourself:

 * Name
 * Blog Url (if you have one)